Human Corpse Ejected From Transport Van, Horse In Trailer OK In Multi-Vehicle Crash On Route 17

 Three people were hospitalized, none with serious injuries, in the five-vehicle pileup on the highway's southbound side near the exit for Route 4 around 3:45 p.m.
 Friday, March 25, Paramus Police Kenneth Ehrenberg said from the scene.

-The body was on a stretcher wrapped in a sheet when it popped out, the chief said, adding that it wasn't damaged.
+The body was on a stretcher wrapped in a sheet when it popped out of a Honda Odyssey, the chief said.
+The corpse wasn't damaged, he said.

+"I was hit so hard my rear glass ended up on the hood of the Jeep," said Garabedian, who was hospitalized with a concussion, among other injuries."
+I hit my head and nose so hard on the steering wheel I couldn't move or get out to help anyone else.

+"It felt like a dream," she said.
+"Very scary.
+The EMTs and paramedics were so helpful."

-Needless to say, both highways were jammed with early rush hour traffic (understandably) exacerbated by rubberneckers.
+Needless to say, both highways were jammed with early rush hour traffic that was exacerbated (understandably) by rubberneckers.

 The handler led the horse to the side of the road to eat some grass before another trailer was summoned, witnesses said.